 Joe is a trusted speaker who has been invited to present nationally and internationally on various pharmacy practice topics such as; pharmacy compounding, hazardous drug handling, and quality standards.
 He has presented at the local, state and national levels to State Pharmacy and Hospital Associations, National Society meeting and for Fortune 500 companies.
 He is also currently serving as a faculty member at the CriticalPoint Center for Training and Research (CCTR) presenting on the topics of hazardous drug handling and aseptic preparation.
 CCTR’s mission is to increase patient safety by delivering engaging educational programming that results in a measurable change in performance in the areas of sterile compounding.

 Joe continues to contribute to numerous industry publications including ASHP’s Compounding Sterile Preparations, 4th Edition which he co-authored the Hazardous Drug Handling Chapter, and is co-authoring the ASHP Hazardous Drug Handling Technician Bulletin revision.
 He is also an active member of the American Society of Healthcare Pharmacists (ASHP) and has severed on the Board of Directors for several organizations including an International Compounding Organization.

-Joe received his Bachelor of Science degree in pharmacy from the Philadelphia College of Pharmacy and Science where he served as Clinical Preceptor and an Adjunct Senior Clinical Professor of the Department of Pharmacy Practice.
-He lives in Illinois with him family and when not working in the pharmacy community or with his family you will will find him on the road satisfying his passion for bike riding.
+Joe received his Bachelor of Science degree in pharmacy from the Philadelphia College of Pharmacy and Science where he served as a Clinical Preceptor and an Adjunct Senior Clinical Professor of the Department of Pharmacy Practice.
+He lives in Illinois with his family and when not working in the pharmacy community or with his family, you will find him on the road satisfying his passion for bike riding.